 What do chefs cook when they cook at home?
 It's simpler than you might think.
 After all, chefs are pressed for time, just like the rest of us.
 With late hours and not much time off, elaborate and time-consuming recipes take a back seat to simple and quick, yet flavorful, cooking.

 We asked several of today's top chefs to share their secrets for great home cooking.
 The top tip?
 A well-stocked pantry!
-We discovered that no matter what the theme or cuisine of our chefs' restaurants, naturally brewed Kikkoman Soy Sauce enjoys a permanent and important place in their home kitchens.
+We discovered that no matter what the theme or cuisine of our chefs' restaurants, traditionally brewed Kikkoman Soy Sauce enjoys a permanent and important place in their home kitchens.

 Soulful, slow-cooked Mediterranean cuisine is the hallmark of San Francisco's 42 Degrees.
 The restaurant is named for the latitude of Provence, so it's not surprising to find balsamic and sherry vinegar, tomato paste and a selection of olive oils in chef Jim Moffat's home pantry.
 But these kitchen essentials share shelf space with Kikkoman Soy Sauce.
 Moffat likes to mix soy sauce with brown sugar, garlic and olive oil to make a marinade for salmon that's perfect on the barbecue grill.